marian-code/wikipedia-music-tags/code_changelog.md

 # Change Log

+### 27.5.2019
+- typechecking is now in most modules
+- integrated application into parser
+- all files now support typing, although there are some workarounds, mainly for properties and lazy imports
+- wrote first test

+### 26.5.2019
+- introduced typechecking to parser and use of mypy linting
+- split parser to one more file that contais class which takes care of input and output

 ### 23.9.2019
 - fixed some image editing bugs
-- unable to do something with crop selection does not respecting image borders, logic is too complex CPU rockets to 30%, aaaah.
+- unable to do something with crop selection not respecting image borders, logic is too complex CPU rockets to 30%, aaaah.
 Need to find some way.
 - I got saved by StackOverflow https://stackoverflow.com/questions/58053735/get-real-size-of-qpixmap-in-qlabel/58063020#58063020
 - wrote some simple tests for GUI